siam3310/xbomber-web-community-edition/README.md

 The community edition of Xbomber is not a dynamic website.
 It means, you can use this website files directly in any of the ***static website*** hosting services (Ex.
 Github Pages).

+## Major Update
+- Numbers are now automatically trimmed to 10 digit in the `script.js` file.
+Upon submission, the 0 in the beginning is removed.
+So while setting up the APIs, please add 0 manually to make it workable.
 ### Using Github Pages

 To host your bomber directly into Github Pages